scottransom/presto/README.md

 If you don't want to mess with git (which means that you will need to re-install a tarball whenever there are updates) you can get it from the "Download Source" link on the github page.

+If you want the "classic" branch, do the following:

+> git clone git://github.com/scottransom/presto.git
+> cd presto
+> git remote add classic origin/classic
+> git checkout -b classic origin/classic

+then build as per the (old) INSTALL file.

 ### Development:
 If you plan to tweak the code, I highly suggest that you use git and